kubernetes/contributor-site/content/en/blog/2022/community-meeting-february-2022.md

 title: "February 2022 Community Meeting Highlights"
 date: 2022-05-05
 slug: community-meeting-februrary-2022
+description: "We just had our first contributor community meeting this year, and it was awesome to be back with you in that format.
+These meetings will be..."
 ---
 **Author:** Nigel Brown (VMware)

 We just had our first contributor community meeting this year, and it was awesome to be back with you